marqynew/Machine-Learning-Basics-with-SVM-and-Linear-Regression/README.md

 # 🌼 Machine Learning Basics with SVM and Linear Regression

 This repository contains a beginner-friendly collection of machine learning implementations using Python and Scikit-learn.
 It demonstrates how to perform classification using Support Vector Machines (SVM) and regression using Linear Regression on popular datasets such as Iris and Breast Cancer.
+Check .html for the result!

 ---